benchmarkstudios/simple-grid/README.md

 ## Setup

-The only thing you need to setup to start building your grid is to fill in or adjust the number of `$grid-columns`, the desired `$gutter` and the main container `$max-width`.
+The only thing you need to do to start building your grid is to adjust the number of `$grid-columns`, the desired `$gutter` and the main container `$max-width`.

 ## How it works